pauljor1499/pauljor1499/README.md

 **About Me:**

 </br>
-A fourth-year Information Technology student who is goal-oriented and efficient.</br>Eager to learn on new technology and want to share my knowledge and experiences to make the world better.
+Graduate of Information Technology who is goal-oriented and efficient.</br>Eager to learn on new technology and want to share my knowledge and experiences to make the world better.